himmAllRight/himmAllRight-source/content/post/LIA-1-0-beta-released.md

 +++
 title   = "LIA 1.0 Beta Released"
 date    = "2017-04-17"
 author  = "Ryan Himmelwright"
-tags   = ["Dev", "Python", "Ledger",] image  = "img/header-images/worlds-end-rocks.jpg"
+tags    = ["Dev", "Python", "Ledger",] caption = "World's End, Hingham, MA USA" image   = "img/header-images/worlds-end-rocks.jpg"
 +++

 I have released the 1.0 Beta version for a personal project of mine: the **L**edger **I**mport **A**ssistant, or [LIA](https://github.com/himmALlRight/LIA/).
 This post will talk briefly about the background of LIA, what it does, and explain the beta release.